sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-video-effects</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Collection of GStreamer video effects
+Short desc    : Collection of GStreamer video effects
 URL          : https://wiki.gnome.org/Projects/GnomeVideoEffects
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : A collection of GStreamer effects to be used in different GNOME Modules.
+Descript     : A collection of GStreamer effects to be used in different GNOME Modules.
 ```

 </details>